AngelaNano/AngelaNano/README.md

 ### 📫 How to Reach Me
 - GitHub: You’re already here! ⭐
-- Feel free to open an issue or start a discussion on any repo
+- Feel free to open an issue or start a discussion on any repo!

 ### Thanks for stopping by!
 ✨ Don’t forget to check out my repositories and leave a star if you find something to be interested! ✨